Sri Yulianti Soemardjo

 Hajah Sri Yulianti Soemardjo (born 25 July 1965), popularly known as Hj.
-Sri Yulianti, is an Indonesian former model, gymnastics instructor and beauty pageant titleholder who won Miss Universe Indonesia 1982, and went on to represent Indonesia in Miss Universe 1982 in Lima, Peru.
+Sri Yulianti, is an Indonesian former model, gymnastics instructor and beauty pageant titleholder who appointed as Miss Universe Indonesia 1982, and went on to represent Indonesia in Miss Universe 1982 in Lima, Peru.

 Pageantry

 Miss Universe

 Yulianti started her foray into the world of pageantry at the age of 17, when was crowned winner of Miss Universe Indonesia 1982.
 Yulianti represented Indonesia in the Miss Universe 1982 pageant, in Lima, Peru.
 She was one of 77 contestants, but did not qualify for the semi-final round.

 Life after pageants

 Yulianti (right) as the Chairwomen of the Indonesian Creative Gymnastics Association (IOSKI) for the province of West Nusa Tenggara.

 In 1984 there was a controversy surrounding the involvement of Yulianti and Andi Botenri in international beauty pageants in 1982 and 1983, since both had travelled unofficially, and the international pageants were deemed inappropriate by the Indonesian government.

 During the COVID-19 pandemic, Yulianti spent time in her gymnastics studio.
 From 2022 to 2027, Yulianti is Chairwomen of the Indonesian Creative Gymnastics Association (IOSKI) for the province of West Nusa Tenggara.
 Yulianti is a creative gymnastics instructor, especially to those who are interested in becoming gymnasts with the Indonesian Athletics Association.